aoaeoe/emacs.d/README.md

 It requires Emacs version 29 or higher.
 If needed, you can change the MELPA repository source.

 Some shortcuts can be customized, such as `neotree` with `C-c C-t`.
+If you need it, you should install all-the-icons-fonts.
+You can also choose treemacs.

 I hope it is a lightweight editor.